up-time/kubespray/README.md

 ## Node Configuration

 How an Akash Provider provisions their compute capacity is specific to each individual Akash network Provider.
-Bare metal, Colocation racks, ARM stacks, KVM, Cloud providers, etc.
+Bare metal, Colocation racks, ARM stacks, KVM, Cloud providers, etc. The Provier communicates with an Kubernetes API to detect capacity, and manage available resources.
+How that Kubernetes API is provided does not necessarily matter.
+K3s, kubeadm, Kops, in this case; Kubespray.

 ### Kubernetes Requirements

 * Provider can access and has admin control of Kubernetes API
-* Ingress Controller(Nginx, Ambassador, Cloud Provided, ...)
+* Ingress Controller(Nginx, Ambassador, Cloud Provider, ...)
 * `metrics-server` running

-The Provier communicates with an Kubernetes API to detect capacity, and manage available resources.
-How that Kubernetes API is provided does not matter.
-K3s,
+* Logs exported to third party service.

 ## Provider Configuration

 Follow the [`Akash Provider`](https://github.com/ovrclk/akash/blob/master/_docs/examples/provider/README.md) documentation.
-Create key(keep it secret, keep it safe),  to intialize the container, and
+Create a `provider` key(keep it secret, keep it safe), declare configuration, create Provider registered on Akash Network, and install into the Kubernetes cluster!

 # Kubespray: Deploy a Production Ready Kubernetes Cluster